 - Black Butler has Ciel whose right eye has a pentagram on it.
 The design makes his eye lighter and more of a purple color than his normal blue eye.
 He wears an Eyepatch of Power to cover his eye unless its power is needed.
 The pentagram is proof of his contract with Sebastian, his demon butler.

-- Wisely, one of the Noahs of D.Gray-Man, has three evil eyes in his forehead.
+- Wisely, one of the Noahs has three evil eyes in his forehead.
 In his first appearance, he makes heads explode.

-- Of course, let's not forget the hero whose left eye can see the souls powering Akuma.
+- The hero, whose left eye can see the souls powering Akuma.